Search the Health Library

 Hopkins investigators have been at the forefront of developing, evaluating, and disseminating into practice new models of geriatric health service delivery to care for an aging population.
 Current research studies are focused on:

-- Clinical interventions to improve care transitions
+- Clinical interventions to improve transitions of older adults across the continuum of care

 - Community-based long-term care